MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/ledger-settlements.md

 Settled transactions can be excluded from inquiries and reports.
 In this way, it's easier to analyze the open ledger transactions that make up the balance of the ledger account.

 > [!IMPORTANT]
 > The Accounts payable (AP) and Accounts receivable (AR) modules also have settlement of invoices and payments.
 When settlement occurs in the AR and AP subledgers, the corresponding ledger entries aren't automatically settled.
-In version 10.0.42 a new parameter **Subledger to ledger auto settlement** is available.
-See [Partial ledger settlements](ledger-settlements-partial.md) for more information.
+Beginning in Dynamics 365 Finance version 10.0.42, a new parameter **Subledger to ledger auto settlement** is available.
+For more information, see [Partial ledger settlements](ledger-settlements-partial.md).

 ## Ledger settlement features